dominictdavies/ReviveMod/.github/ISSUE_TEMPLATE/feature-suggestion.md

 Description of the suggested feature.

-List of required steps to implement the feature:
+List of required steps to implement the feature (optional):
 - [ ] Details
 - [ ] Some other details